 Mr. Chuck English, Independent Science Education Consultant

-Mr. Joel Zachry, Ms. Kathy Zachry, local naturalists.
+Mr. Joel Zachry and Ms. Kathy Zachry, and Ms. Susan Pearson, Local naturalists.

 Dr. Richard Audet, Associate Professor of Teacher Education, Roger Williams University and Ms. Linda Jordan, Tennessee State Science Coordinator; producers of the CD, Tennessee’s Next